Mortgage Calculator

 Monthly Principal & Interest (P&I)

-We use the standard mortgage amortization formula:
+Monthly principal and interest comes from the standard mortgage amortization formula:

 M = P × [r(1+r)n] / [(1+r)n - 1]